 - Promote face-to-face contact with your infant;

-- Just be a boatload of bonding and fun!
+- Be a boatload of bonding and fun!

-Let’s talk safety: As with all things baby-related, it is vital to choose a product that is appropriate for you and your child.
-Once you have done that, be sure to read and follow all instructions included with your chosen sling or carrier.
-In the meantime, here are some general safety tips to keep in mind.
+Let’s talk safety.
+As with all things baby-related, it’s vital to choose a product that is appropriate for you and your child.
+Having done that, be sure to read and follow all instructions included with your chosen sling or carrier.
+Meanwhile, here are some general safety tips to keep in mind.

-- To avoid a suffocation hazard, use only a sling that has been made specifically for newborns, or wait until they are 4+ months of age to use a sling;
+- To avoid a suffocation hazard, use only a sling that has been made specifically for newborns, or wait until they are 4+ months of age before using one;

 - Check your baby frequently;

 - Make sure they have a clear airway at all times;